THE ONLY RESOURCE YOU’LL NEED FOR FIGURING OUT HOW TO WRITE WEDDING VOWS

 - Stay true to your personality.
 Your wedding vows don’t have to be any certain way, they don’t have to be funny, or romantic.
 Let your wedding vows be a reflection of who you are, and the relationship you’re in.
 For the funny stand up comedian, yea, his vows will probably be humor driven, but for someone who doesn’t have a funny bone in their body, it might be really hard for them to try to think of something funny to put in their vows, so don’t force it.
 Stick to who you are as a person, and think about what it is that you want to promise for your relationship, and to your partner.

-WHAT TO INCLUDE AND WHAT NOT TO INCLUDE IN YOUR VOWS
+WHAT TO INCLUDE AND WHAT NOT TO INCLUDE WHEN WRITING YOUR OWN WEDDING VOWS

 Focus on what you want to promise to your partner.
 It can be anything.
 And remember, no two relationships are the same, so what you want to promise might never even cross the mind of someone else.
 If you do decide to add something funny to your vows, keep this in mind, do not say anything that could hurt your partner’s feelings.
 One thing that could help figure this out, when did the incident happen, is it too soon to talk about that specific situation?
 Maybe leave it out of your wedding vows if so.